-For assessment of SARs in the DSUR, the RSI that was approved at the start of the safety reporting period will be used.
+A development safety update report (DSUR) for the IMP will be prepared annually, on the anniversary of will be used.
 When there has been approved changes to the RSI by substantial amendment during the reporting period, the RSI used for the DSUR will differ to the RSI used to assess expectedness at the time of SAR occurrence for SARs which require expedited reporting.